ESOPs: Frequently Asked Questions

 ESOPs can be bought back by the company.
 When employers need to replenish the ESOP pool without diluting it further, employers they may choose to buy back the ESOPs at a price.
 The employee signs a letter agreeing to give up their vested ESOPs in exchange for a pay bonus equal to the current value of those shares.
 Any money received by employees as a result of these ESOPs sales forms part of their pay.
 As a result, it is taxed according to the current income tax rates.

-If you have any queries regarding issuance of ESOPs or ESOP documentation, do reach out to us by clicking the WhatsApp icon below.
+If you have any queries regarding issuance of ESOPs or ESOP documentation, do reach out to us by clicking the button below.